m-tech-org/pharmacy-management-system/README.md

 - Start Apache and MySQL from the XAMPP server
 - Download the codebase as a zip file from this repository and extract the files in the xampp/htdocs folder in your C drive.
 - Now open any web browser and visit the url : `localhost/phpmyadmin`
-- Create a Database in the MYSQL server and import the `pharmacy.sql` file in the newly created database.
+- Create a Database in the MYSQL server and import the `pharmacydb.sql` file in the newly created database.
 - Now in another tab go to the url : `localhost/Pharmacy-Management-System/PHARMACY/mainpage.php`
 - while runnig the above url the program will start and the database will be running in the XAMPP server as you can see the differences in the database live!